 Check out our exterminator search tool where you will receive free quotes from thoroughly vetted exterminators in your local area!

 What Are Plug-in Mosquito Repellents and How Safe Are They To Use?

-With mosquitoes being quite a problem especially for children, parents would take an extra step in ensuring that these pests won’t come in and spread their diseases.
-The use of repellents have been quite popular in deterring mosquitoes away.
+With mosquitos being quite a problem especially for children, parents would take an extra step in ensuring that these pests won’t come in and spread their diseases.
+The use of repellents have been quite popular in deterring mosquitos away.
 So much so that manufacturers have developed ways to repel these insects safely.

 This includes an electric plug-in that expels chemicals from a pad or liquid container and one that transmits ultrasonic sound that is said to drive them away.

 They are both relatively safe to use around children and pets, but the effectiveness of ultrasonic plug-ins are quite questionable.